amorgan101010/arch-setup/setup.md

   - `sudo swapon /dev/sdb2`

+- (I skipped the "select mirrors" part of this process, because it is tedious and I already did it once a few years ago)

 - And finally, installing the basics (and a few of my own goodies) with:

   - `sudo pacstrap /mnt base linux linux-firmware vim man-db man-pages texinfo`